BMWire/BMWIre/README.md

 ### Hi there 👋

+🔭 I’m currently working on a CMS using the MERN Stack.
+Exciting platform for African writers and content creators.
+🌱 I’m currently learning Ethereum and Blockchain.
+There seems to be some hidden gold in that.
+I want in.
+👯 I’m looking to collaborate on Full Stack Web Development.

+Fun fact: The earth is always rotating and moving, I see no reason for me to stop learning and progressing.

 <!--
 **BMWire/BMWIre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.